Conference Agenda

 🟨 The AI-Literate Generation: What Schools Must Rethink Now | Shiren Rattigan

-AI is already shaping how students learn, create, research, and prepare for their futures — whether schools are ready or not.
-Instead of focusing on fear or banning tools, this session explores how we can design learning communities that teach students how to think with AI responsibly and creatively.
-We’ll talk about what AI literacy really means for middle and high school students, how it connects to career readiness and entrepreneurship, and what shifts schools may need to make in curriculum, assessment, and classroom culture.
-Participants will leave with practical ideas and a fresh perspective on how to prepare students for a world where AI isn’t optional — it’s normal.
+AI is already shaping how students learn, create, research, and prepare for their futures.
+Rather than focusing on fear or banning tools, this session explores how schools can teach students to think with AI responsibly and creatively.
+Participants will leave with practical ideas and a fresh perspective on preparing students for a world where AI is no longer optional—it’s normal.

 🟦 Small Belief Shifts, Big Impact | Tracey-Ann Trail

 Explores how educators’ underlying beliefs about learners and inclusion shape everyday instructional decisions and student experiences.
-Participants will examine how these beliefs influence what teachers notice, how they interpret behaviors, and the actions they take in the classroom.
 Through reflection and real-world scenarios, attendees will gain practical tools to make small belief shifts that expand access, engagement, and outcomes for all learners without increasing workload.

 🟫 Cultivating Intrinsic Motivation in Students | Nina Mityuk

 Explores the limitations of traditional motivation systems and why rewards often lead to short-term compliance rather than lasting engagement.
-Participants will examine how to foster intrinsic motivation by creating learning environments that promote ownership and curiosity.
-Attendees will also learn strategies for assessing growth without diminishing student interest, with a focus on developing resilient, self-driven learners.
+Participants will examine how to foster intrinsic motivation by creating learning environments that promote ownership and curiosity while developing resilient, self-driven learners.

 🟥 The Architecture of Choice: Designing Individualized Learning Plans for PEP & FES-UA | Krista Mallo

-With the expansion of the Family Empowerment Scholarship for Students with Unique Abilities (FES-UA) and the Personalized Education Program (PEP), Florida has entered a new era of unbundled" education.
-While this freedom allows for unprecedented customization, it often leaves parents and providers overwhelmed by the challenge of piecing together a cohesive educational journey.
-In "The Architecture of Choice," Dr. Krista Mallo of NovaPath Academics provides a structural framework for moving beyond "off-the-shelf" boxed curriculums to design robust, individualized learning pathways.
+With the expansion of the Family Empowerment Scholarship for Students with Unique Abilities (FES-UA) and the Personalized Education Program (PEP), Florida has entered a new era of educational customization.
+This session provides a structural framework for moving beyond “off-the-shelf” curriculum models to design robust, individualized learning pathways.

 🟥 Secrets to the Scholarship Search | Jean Burk